pweave5/Internship-Work/README.md

 <ul>
 <li><a href = "https://github.com/pweave5/Internship-Work/blob/main/ShearCyclesVisualization.R">ShearCyclesVisualization.R</a>

-In this file I read in data from an excel file, clean and format the data, and create bar charts and line graphs using custom functions.
+In this file I read in data from an excel file, cleaned and formated the data, and created bar charts and line graphs using custom functions.
 Below are some examples of the visualizations I created.</li>
 <ul>
   <li><a href = "https://github.com/pweave5/Internship-Work/blob/main/Sierra_Daily_Cycles.pdf">Monthly Production Bar Chart</a></li>
   <li><a href = "https://github.com/pweave5/Internship-Work/blob/main/Sierra_Hourly_Cycles.pdf">Hourly Production Bar Chart</a></li>